Convert Pascals to Gigapascals

 How do I convert Pascals to Gigapascals?

-The SI derived unit of pressure equal to one newton per square meter (N/m²).
+The SI derived unit of pressure (and stress), formally defined as one newton per square meter (N/m²) by ISO 80000-4.
 To convert Pascals to Gigapascals, multiply by 1.0000e-9.
 For example, 25 Pa equals 2.500000e-8 GPa.

 How many Gigapascals are in 1 Pascal?